suebatista/Disaster-Response-Pipeline-Udacity/README.md

 Our goal here is to build a machine learning model to identify if these messages are related to disaster or not, and further label the nature of these messages.
 This would be of great help for some disaster relief agencies.
 We have 36 labels for these messages in total.
 Note, however, these labels are not mutually exclusive.
 Hence it is a multi-label classification problem.

+The most obvious feature of those data messages is they are highly imbalanced.
+Several categories getting very few labels.
+To improve the accuracy, we implement a up-sample scheme before training.

-After building and training such a model, we can next launch a web app which will label any new messages.
+After building and training such a model, we can next launch a web service which can label new messages from users' input.

 ### Instructions:

 1. Run the following commands in the project's root directory to set up the database and model.

     - To run ETL pipeline that cleans data and stores in database